dkdeploy/dkdeploy.github.io/rake/dkdeploy-core/bower.md

 #### Examples

-With the variables from your capistrano configuration:
+With the variables from your Capistrano configuration:

 {% highlight shell %}
 $ cap {{site.data.constants.deploy.stage}} "bower:run[install]"